skvadrik/re2c/src/examples.rst

     $ iconv -f utf8 -t utf32le 06_braille.utf8.txt > 06_braille.utf32.txt
     $ iconv -f utf8 -t ucs2 06_braille.utf8.txt > 06_braille.ucs2.txt

+And the input is ready.

-Uncontracted Braille is simple (compared to Grade-2 Braille).
+Grade-1 Braille is quite simple (compared to Grade-2 Braille).
-Patterns (mostly) map directly to symbols: alphabet letters, digits and punctuators.
-There is a couple of patterns that don't map to symbols: start of numeric mode (⠼), end of numeric mode (⠰), capital letter (⠠) (and some other, which are not covered by this example).
+Patterns map directly to symbols (letters, digits and punctuators) except for a couple of special patterns: numeric mode indicator (⠼), letter mode indicator (⠰), capital letter (⠠) and some other, which we omit for simplicity (as well as a few ambiguous punctuation patterns).
-Ambiguous punctuation patterns are also excluded.
 Grade-2 Braille allows contractions; they obey complex rules (like those of a natural language) and are much harder to implement.